clef-men/article_tmc/popl25-reviews-and-comments.md

 specification.
-There is very few prior work on TMC that passes this bar; we don't know of any previous publication on providing a rigorous specification for the TMC transformation except for the Leijen&Lorenzen work, which happened in parallel to ours, and provides only a semi-formal correctness argument.
+There is very few prior work on TMC that passes this bar; we don't know of any previous publication on providing a rigorous specification for the TMC transformation except for the Leijen&Lorenzen work, which happened in parallel to ours, and only provides a mostly-formal correctness argument.

 > Detailed comments:
 >